pulp/plugin_template/README.md

                         A dictionary of ENV variables that will be translated to separate ENV layers in Containerfile configuring the base Pulp image. `<scenario>` is one of "azure", "s3", "gcp".

-  pydocstyle            Boolean, whether to have flake8 use pydocstyle to check for compliance with
-                        Python docstring conventions.

   release_user          The GitHub user that is associated with the RELEASE_TOKEN secret on GitHub.
                         The username and token are used to push the Changelog and version bump commits